 The majority of survey respondents from the electricity sector indicate a neutral effect of digitalisation on health.
-However, despite this overall trend, many respondents from the electricity sector also report that digitalisation has either caused a new physical problem (25.6%) or aggravated a pre-existing problem (14%) (see Table 9 in Statistical Annex (Deliverable D3.3)).
+However, despite this overall trend, many respondents from the electricity sector also report that digitalisation has either caused a new physical problem (25.6%) or aggravated a pre-existing problem (14%) (see Table 9 in the Statistical Annex).
 As a result, no less than 39.6% of respondents in the sector point to a physical problem related to digitalisation.
 For a much smaller number of workers, the digitalisation of work has also had positive effects, reducing painful working postures (4.8%), enabling them to better manage a pre-existing physical problem (4.1%) or helping to reduce the risk of accidents in the workplace (6.7%).
-When asked about the nature of the physiological problems encountered, the main physical disorders reported by electricity sector workers are vision problems (19.6%), neck pain (16.9%) and back pain (18.4%), followed to a lesser extent by headaches and physical fatigue (around 12%) (see Table 11 in Statistical Annex (Deliverable D3.3)).
+When asked about the nature of the physiological problems encountered, the main physical disorders reported by electricity sector workers are vision problems (19.6%), neck pain (16.9%) and back pain (18.4%), followed to a lesser extent by headaches and physical fatigue (around 12%) (see Table 11 in the Statistical Annex).

 The situation is quite similar with regard to mental health.
-For almost 60% of workers in the electricity sector, the digitalisation of work has not affected their mental health (see Table 10 in Statistical Annex (Deliverable D3.3)).
+For almost 60% of workers in the electricity sector, the digitalisation of work has not affected their mental health (see Table 10 in the Statistical Annex).
 But for one in three workers, digitalisation has led to new mental problems (25.1%) or aggravated one or more existing problems (8.7%).
 Only a small fraction of respondents point to a positive effect of digitalisation in remedying a pre-existing problem (6.9%).

-The main problems mentioned in the survey are mental fatigue (23%), stress (18.5%), demotivation (15.2%) and anxiety (14.6%) (see Table 11 in Statistical Annex (Deliverable D3.3)).
+The main problems mentioned in the survey are mental fatigue (23%), stress (18.5%), demotivation (15.2%) and anxiety (14.6%) (see Table 11 in the Statistical Annex).

 The exposure to psychosocial hazards and risk factors is linked to poorly organised and managed work environments (e.g. excessive workloads, tensions with colleagues and superiors) which can have negative psychological, physical and social consequences for workers, such as musculoskeletal disorders, stress, burnout or depression.
 These deficient work environments can also lead to or intensify harmful social behaviours such as harassment, bullying, verbal and even physical aggression from colleagues, managers or users.
 By allowing more fluid, instantaneous interaction and communication, but also increased surveillance of the work done, the digitalisation of work tools and practices can cause or amplify these adverse practices and thus increase exposure to psychosocial risks.
-This feeling is expressed by almost half of the respondents from the public electric sector in the DGQS, referring to either harassment or bullying by colleagues and managers (50.5%), but also exposure to verbal or even physical violence by colleagues and managers (53.6%) or by public service users (55.9%) (see Table 12 in Statistical Annex (Deliverable D3.3)).
+This feeling is expressed by almost half of the respondents from the public electric sector in the DGQS, referring to either harassment or bullying by colleagues and managers (50.5%), but also exposure to verbal or even physical violence by colleagues and managers (53.6%) or by public service users (55.9%) (see Table 12 in the Statistical Annex).